drshade/haskell-agentic/README.md

    , _3 = emptyRow } : Schema
 ```

-But how about a full game of TicTacToe?
+But how about a full game of Tic Tac Toe?
 Agentic mode activated!

 ```haskell
 -- Add a few more types to represent the game state: